mk12/sicp/notes/lecture.md

 - Rational numbers _really_ are just this contract, this axiom.
 - They might be realized as pairs in a particular implementation, but that has nothing to do with what pairs really are.
 - Pairs are similar: they happen to satisfy the contract that `(car (cons x y))` is `x` and `(cdr (cons x y))` is `y`.
 - We can implement pairs with procedures.
-We don't even need special primitives---all we need are lambdas:
+We don't even need special primitives -- all we need are lambdas:

 ```
 (define (cons a b)